-• You received wages, salaries, tips, or commissions from Indiana, you will not owe Indiana adjusted gross income tax on that income.
+- You received wages, salaries, tips, or commissions from Indiana, you will not owe Indiana adjusted gross income tax on that income.
 However, you may owe a county tax.
-If this is the only type of income you received from Indiana, you should file Form IT-40RNR, reciprocal nonresident Indiana individual income tax re-

-- You received other types of Indiana-source income besides wages tips, salaries or commissions (see items 1 through 8 above), you must file Form IT-40PNR instead of Form IT40RNR; or - You received both Indiana-source income (see items 1 through 8 above) and wage income from Indiana, you must file form IT-40PNR.
+If this is the only type of income you received from Indiana, you should file Form IT-40RNR, reciprocal nonresident Indiana individual income tax return.
+See the "Need Tax Forms or Information Bulletins?" section on page 4 for options; or - You received other types of Indiana-source income besides wages tips, salaries or commissions (see items 1 through 8 above), you must file Form IT-40PNR instead of Form IT40RNR; or - You received both Indiana-source income (see items 1 through 8 above) and wage income from Indiana, you must file form IT-40PNR.
 The wage income will not be subject to Indiana adjusted gross income tax.
-However, see the county tax instructions for Reciprocal state residents on page 55 if these wages were earned in an Indiana county that has a county tax.
+However, see the county tax instructions for Reciprocal state residents on page 56 if these wages were earned in an Indiana county that has a county tax.

 Example.
-Fred and Deanna are full-year residents of Michigan, and file a 2014 joint federal income tax return.
-During 2014 Fred received \$10,000 winnings from an Indiana riverboat, and Deanna earned \$25,000 wage income from an Elkhart, Indiana employer.
+Fred and Deanna are full-year residents of Michigan, and filed a 2016 joint federal income tax return.
+During 2016 Fred received \$10,000 winnings from an Indiana riverboat, and Deanna earned \$55,000 wage income from an Elkhart, Indiana employer.